 The duration of this consultation procedure can vary significantly depending on the circumstances.
-It can be completed within a few weeks or it may even take three months or more.
+It can be completed within a few weeks or it may even take several months or even more.
+In any case a thorough and experienced planning is crucial.